SonyCSLParis/pesto/README.md

 - Despite PESTO being significantly faster than real-time, it is currently implemented as standard PyTorch and may be further accelerated.
 Any suggestions for improving speed are more than welcome!

-More generally, do not hesitate to contact me if you have ideas to improve PESTO's recipe.
+More generally, do not hesitate to contact me if you have ideas to improve PESTO's recipe!

 ## Cite